Michelle Strinden: Early life and education

-Strinden was born in Grand Forks, North Dakota.
+Strinden was born in Grand Forks, North Dakota to George and Betty Lou (Hafner) Strecker.
+She graduated from Bismarck Century High School in 1987.
 She earned a Bachelor of Science degree in secondary education from the University of North Dakota in 1991 and a Master of Science in counseling from Minnesota State University Moorhead in 1995.
+During her studies at the University of North Dakota, she worked on her future father-in-law Earl Strinden's campaign for the U.S. Senate election in 1988.

 Career

 Strinden worked as a school counselor in the West Fargo Public Schools.
 She was elected to the North Dakota House of Representatives in November 2018 and assumed office on December 1, 2018.
 Strinden is an advocate for school choice.

+In the 2024 North Dakota gubernatorial election, U.S. Representative Kelly Armstrong chose Strinden as his running mate, both winning the endorsement of the state Republican Party.
+They won the Republican primary on June 11, defeating lieutenant governor Tammy Miller and commerce commissioner Josh Teigen.